shwetaruparel/FollowMe/README.md

 #### Deep neural networks contain multiple non-linear hidden layers and this makes them very expressive models that can learn very           complicated relationships between their inputs and outputs.

-*Convolutional networks are powerful visual models that yield hierarchies of features and used to classify images.The first step for a CNN is to break up the image into smaller pieces.
-This is done by selecting a width and height that defines a filter.
-The filter looks at small pieces, or patches, of the image.
-Then simply slide this filter horizontally or vertically to focus on a different piece of the image.The amount by which the filter slides is referred to as the 'stride'.
-Increasing the stride reduces the size of the model by reducing the number of total patches each layer observes.
-However, this usually comes with a reduction in accuracy.*
+*Convolutional networks are powerful visual models that yield hierarchies of features and useful for image classification, object detection, and recognition tasks.CNNs are implemented as a series of interconnected layers.The layers are made up of repeated blocks of convolutional, ReLU (rectified linear units), and pooling layers.
+The convolutional layers convolve their input with a set of filters.
+The filters were automatically learned during network training.
+The ReLU layer adds nonlinearity to the network, which enables the network to approximate the nonlinear mapping between image pixels and the semantic content of an image.
+The pooling layers downsample their inputs and help consolidate local image features.

 *1)This helps CNN to learn classifying local patterns, like shapes and objects in an image.*